 The baccalaureate degree is the climax of a student's studies at FBCI.
-Those who complete this program will graduate with a degree in theological studies and a concentration in one of four programs (see below).
+Those who complete this program will graduate with a degree in theological studies and typically a concentration in one of three programs (see below).
 Out of the 120 credits required for this degree, over half are dedicated to studying the Bible and theology.
-The purpose is to ground the student in the Word of God, preparing them for a life of theologically-sound ministry.
-The baccalaureate degree also prepares the student to continue studies in a similar field, such as advanced studies at the master's level.
+The purpose is to ground students in the Word of God, preparing them for a life of theologically sound ministry.
+The baccalaureate degree also prepares students to continue studies in a similar field, such as advanced studies at the master's level.